manucorporat/openviewhealth/readme.md

 ### 🙈 Privacy-aware

-All data remains offline without ever leaving your computer and we never track users.
+All data remains offline without ever leaving your computer, we never track users and data is fully anonymized before sharing.

 ### 🔒 End-to-end encrypted